bright/new-www/content/our-areas/uber-eats-pos-integration.md

 description_contact: Based on your needs we will prepare a demo of your solution in 7 days.
 Fill out the form or drop us a line!
 boxes:
+  - box_title: menu and orders synchronization
+    box_description: We synchronize menus and orders, so your clients won’t have to update them on various food delivery platforms and use tablets provided by third-parties.
+    box_icon: /images/icon_pos_features.png
   - box_title: standing out from the competition
     box_description: A custom solution means providing features that address your clients' pain points, e.g. managing the complexities of hardware provided